scallop-lang/scallop-lang.github.io/md/pldi23/tutorial.md

 - The `symbol` relation is a binary relation denoting a mapping between the index of the symbol and the actual symbol itself.
 The index of the symbol goes from `0` to `length - 1`, and the actual `sym` is a `String` which could possibly be `"0"`-`"9"`, `"+"`, `"-"`, `"*"`, and `"/"`.

+For a concrete example of how the input facts look like, you can take a look at `part-2a/src/test_discrete.scl` and `part-2a/src/test_probabilistic.scl`.

 **Output Relations:**

 The type definition of the output is defined as